 - Medications (sometimes for a lifetime)

-- Emergency medical expenses
+- Emergency medical services

 - Continuing medical care

-- Physical therapy
+- Physical and occupational therapy

 - Lost wages